 MC: The tapes were both digitized and preserved.
 We have preservation copies that are not digital, because digitization was brand new.
 It’s digitized in that you can go to the website of EYDES and you can listen to digital audio files.
 1 1 The LCAAJ archive was deposited in the Columbia Library when the Linguistic Department effectively was closed and there could be no more work done at Columbia on the LCAAJ (a broader history of the archive at Columbia can be found here.)
 For a while people could still go to what’s now the Said Reading Room to use the materials of the Atlas.
 The project nevertheless continued in a formal academic context in Germany at EYDES, or Evidence of Yiddish Documented in European Societies, run out of Düsseldorf under the aegis of the Förderverein für Jiddische Sprache und Kultur.
-It’s a little difficult to use because they were digitized in the technology of the time, which was one-minute clips, so we’re talking about sixteen hours, one minute at a time, which can be difficult.
+EYDES also has created a downloadable Repository with the audio files for use on one’s own computer.
+The Repository includes tools for mixing and matching of the sound segments.

 JK: Originally the recordings were recorded on tapes?